embernet/sidekick/web_ui/public/sidekick_ai.md

 - **Chat Explorer:** List historical chats.
 Click on a chat to open it.
 - **Model Settings:** Model Settings include which AI model to use and values for various parameters that affect the way that model responds to your prompts.
 - **AI Personas:** Select from a library of pre-canned AI personas to change the perspective from which the AI responds to your prompts.
 Favourite the personas you like, filter by name and keywords.
 - **Prompt Engineer:** Create prompts by selecting from a library of prompt fragments and prompt templates.
+Also view and edit the prompt templates you have created and others have shared.
 - **Note:** Create and edit notes to gather your thoughts, plan your work, collate the best AI responses from your chats into something more meaninful.
 - **Notes Explorer:** A filterable list of the notes you have created.
+- **Sharing:** Share your notes, chats, and prompt templates with others.
 - **App Settings:** Set the default language the AI responds in and create general system prompts to give the AI more context and guidance for every request.
 - **Status Bar:** The status bar at the bottom of the Sidekick window shows the current persona, response language, and the model being used.
 Click on any of these to change them.